Robotech Defenders: Model review

 Seeking to capitalize on the Mecha craze of the early 1980s, Model Company Revell went to Japan to look for suitable mecha models prior to 1984.
 They eventually licensed a number of Takara's Fang of the Sun Dougram models for the "Defenders" line.
 These models were repackaged with the "Robotech" moniker, and released in North America and Europe.

 The humanoid Mech models had an average size of 30 cm, the in-scale humans were about 2 cm.

-One of the features of the models (excepting the Human and Grelon miniatures) was that they were not static, but had fully movable joints and removable equipment.
+One of the features of the models was that they were not static, but had fully movable joints and removable equipment.
 Because of the complexity, details and parts they can be challenging and require adult skill level even though they were sold with "ages 12 and up" on their packaging.
-Experienced modelers found them challenging, especially the Humans and Grelons.
+Even experienced modelers found them challenging.

-In the North American market, the models met with some success, appealing to both fans of Robotech and the players of Battletech tabletop strategy game.
+In the North American market, the model kits met with much success, appealing to both fans of Robotech and the players of Battletech tabletop strategy game.
 In Europe, however, model sales were disappointing, possibly due to the non-existent background story included with the models, and the relatively high prices.

 Model details

 Robotech Defenders

 Listed below are the Revell Robotech Defenders model kits by number and the source of the model (as well as the corresponding BattleTech name, if known):

-The 1150 "Thoren" and 1152 "Condar" model kits are 1/48 scale though according to the box they should be 1/72.
+1150 "Thoren" & 1151 "Zoltek" models are 1/48 scale though marked on the box as 1/72.

+1152 "Condar" model kit was boxed in two versions, one stating scale as 1/72(wrong) and one as 1/48(correct) though both were same kit.